-Google AI Overviews now appear on 26% of US searches.
-When they do, organic click-through rates drop 58-61%.
-But sites cited as sources inside AI Overviews see 35% more clicks than uncited competitors.
+When Google AI Overviews appear on a query, organic click-through rates drop 61%.
+But brands cited as sources inside those AI answers see 35% higher organic CTR — and 91% higher paid CTR (Seer Interactive, September 2025).
 The question isn't whether to optimize for AI — it's how fast you shift.

 If you run a business in 2026, you've heard two acronyms more than any others: SEO and GEO.
 One has dominated digital marketing for two decades.
 The other barely existed 18 months ago.
 And right now, most businesses are confused about how they relate — and which one actually matters for their bottom line.

 This article breaks down the real data.
 Not predictions.
 Not thought leadership.
-The numbers from studies published in the last six months, sourced from Ahrefs, Seer Interactive, Search Engine Land, and Similarweb.
+The numbers from recent studies — every figure below links to its source, primarily Ahrefs and Seer Interactive.

 The State of Search in April 2026